-Guest House Pura Vida: Located in Quepos (about 10 minutes from Manuel Antonio), this guest house has studio apartments with a kitchenette and breakfast for two people at prices as low as $20 a night.
-It really depends on the date though. sometimes the price can be higher.
+Guest House Pura Vida: Located in Quepos (about 10 minutes from Manuel Antonio), this guest house has studio apartments with a kitchenette and breakfast for two people.

-There is no shortage of food options in Manuel Antonio!
+There is no shortage of restaurant options in Manuel Antonio!
 Here are our faves.

 Falafal Bar: The perfect cute lunch spot.
 Their falafal is on point and the prices are good.

 Backpacks Paradise Costa Linda: Your best bet for lunch after a day in the national park.
-Located next to Sol’s Frozen Yoghurt, this hostel has good typical Costa Rican food at an affordable price.
+Located down the street from the park, this hostel has good typical Costa Rican food at an affordable price.

 Baguette: Pastry heaven.
 A seriously good little coffee shop which I would happily eat at every day and be huge from due to carb overload.